Wisekin/sikry-25/README.md

 - Multi-source data aggregation (Google, LinkedIn, Crunchbase)
 - Voice search capabilities
 - Real-time suggestions and filters
+- **Modular Query Parser**: The query parser is designed with a fallback mechanism to ensure high availability and accuracy.
+It attempts to parse queries in the following order:
+  1.  **Google AI**: For advanced, context-aware parsing.
+  2.  **OpenAI**: As a primary alternative for robust parsing.
+  3.  **Local Fallback**: A simple, regex-based parser that ensures basic functionality even if AI services are unavailable.

 ### 🏢 Company Management
 - Automated data extraction with confidence scoring